gourav-sg/archpatterns/README.md

  # general process flow
  the tables are moved to the recyclebin and then deleted separately.
 The idea is that in case we want to restore the data we should be able to.

+ when we are archiving a file then the entire lifecycles are first determined, and then we determine the order of these lifecycles.

+ Based on the order of the creation of these lifecycles, we determine the order in which the table will be archived.
+All the rules for determining the

 # details
+* the entire solution is being viewed as a DAG, in case there are cycling dependencies, things will cause severe inconsistencies and issues
+* we should be able to validate after every run, whether separately running a program, or a new program whether the archival for a table has been done successfully or not
 * when we are archiving the files then we should have idempotency
 * the operations should be stateless
 * we should be able to restore the data